 Verner reflects: “The new family room and backyard are really a draw for the kids and all their friends.
 The adjacency and openness between the family room, kitchen and backyard is dramatically improved – the family loves it.”

-Thanks to the homeowners, Aleck Wilson Architects, and Wright Stewart Jones Design Studio for a great project!
+Thanks to the homeowners, Aleck Wilson Architects, and Caitlin Jones Design for a great project!